 Katja Hermes, Director of the German Office and Head of Projects, and Azucena Micó, Senior Project Manager, spent two days in the are, conducting a series of roundtables and interviews with local stakeholders and visiting some of its main music spaces.

-We conducted three roundtable sessions and several interviews, and we are speaking with local stakeholders since to get more insights on the area's music ecosystem.
+We conducted roundtable sessions and several interviews, and spoke with over 30 local stakeholders to get more insights on the area's music ecosystem.

 Stakeholder Database Development